lunasec-io/lunasec/docs/pages/overview/libraries-and-services.md

 See the [authentication](./authentication.md) page to understand when and why you need to register this auth plugin.

 #### Apollo GraphQL Directive
-Use this if you're using graphQL.
-Automatically create and verify token grants for any field with the @token directive
+If using GraphQL, automatically create and verify token grants for any field with the @token directive
 ```typescript
   const server = new ApolloServer({
     schemaDirectives: {token: lunaSec.tokenDirective},